Lima Memorial Health System Logo

 Physical Therapy and Exercises

-Your doctor will likely refer you to a physical therapist to learn exercises for your shoulder.
+Your provider will likely refer you to a physical therapist to learn exercises for your shoulder.

 • You may start with passive exercises.
 These are exercises the therapist will do with your arm.
 Or, you can use your good arm to move the injured arm.
 The exercises may help get the full movement back in your shoulder.